corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract-2.md

 ### Add `verify` methods

-As in the `MarsVoucherContract`, you must add a `verify` method that is automatically triggered when a transaction is executed.
+You must add a `verify` method that triggers automatically when a transaction executes.
 Use the `verify` method to confirm that the transaction components are following the restrictions that you want to implement with the contract.

 In the `BoardingTicketContract`, the `verify` method must confirm that when creating the ticket: